-Situated in Bernalda (a province of Matera), a charming hilltop town in the region of Basilicata.
-Palazzo Margherita quickly overtook the 15th-century castle built during the Kingdom of Naples and became the address that put Bernalda on the luxury traveller’s wish list.
+Situated in Bernalda (a province of Matera), a charming hilltop town in the region of Basilicata, Palazzo Margherita quickly infused new life into the abandoned 15th-century castle built during the Kingdom of Naples and became the address that put Bernalda on the luxury traveller’s wish list.
 We always love a good story, and this property feeds our curiosity and intrigue for travel.

 The palazzo is located just 15 minutes from the coast with a long stretch of white sandy beaches offering guests a different way to experience the south of Italy as it is within easy reach of Matera while also a comfortable drive to the highlights of Puglia.